joyce-john/nyc_crash_analysis/README.md

 # API Keys

-API keys for NYC Open Data and NOAA are read from *api_keys/api_key_nyc_open_data.txt* and *api_keys/api_key_noaa.txt*, respectively.
+API keys for NYC Open Data and NOAA are read locally from *api_keys/api_key_nyc_open_data.txt* and *api_keys/api_key_noaa.txt*, respectively.

 If you have api_keys.zip, extract it to a folder called api_keys in the same directory as the notebook.

 # Sample Visuals